zhouyiji/MIGE/README.md

-Todo:

-  We are biulding a jupyter notebook version of Infomation Bottleneck Experiment, please wait.
+  We are going to release Deep InfoMax code, please wait.